A reaction network approach to the theory of acoustic wave turbulence: A reaction network approach to the exact resonance equation

 Since the Lyapunov function $L$ is infinite on the boundary, we conclude that the system is persistent.
 Therefore, by using the existence of the globally defined strict Lyapunov function $L$, and the LaSalle invariance principle, it follows that all trajectories converge to the unique positive equilibrium $F^*$ that we discussed in~Step~1.

 {\\\\\it Step 3: Exponential rate of convergence.}

 Despite the fact that the system \eqref{BioChemEq1a}-\eqref{BioChemEq1b} is irreversible, in this step, we will use methods that work well for reversible systems.
-The reason is that \eqref{BioChemEq1a}-\eqref{BioChemEq1b} can be regarded as a reversible system for the reaction $A_{k_1}+A_{k_2}\leftrightarrow A_{k_3}$, but with reaction rate functions different from mass action kinetics.
+To this end, we will introduce a change of variable technique, to convert \eqref{BioChemEq1a}-\eqref{BioChemEq1b} into the system for the reaction $A_{k_1}+A_{k_2}\leftrightarrow A_{k_3}$, which is indeed reversible, but with reaction rate functions different from mass action kinetics.
+In other words, by converting the irreversible system \eqref{BioChemEq1a}-\eqref{BioChemEq1b} into a reversible one, we can then employ techniques originally designed for reversible systems.